Recognizing the Signs of Financial Abuse and Preparing for Divorce

 Contact a Kane County Divorce Lawyer

 If you are planning to divorce and you have been a victim of financial abuse, you need a strong advocate on your side.
-Contact a St. Charles divorce attorney from Shaw Family Law, P.C. for dependable legal guidance at every step in the divorce process.
+Contact a St. Charles divorce attorney from Shaw Sanders, P.C. for dependable legal guidance at every step in the divorce process.
 Our team can help with property and debt division, child custody, child support, and much more.
 Call our office at 630-584-5550 and schedule a free consultation.